 Nicholas G. Pejic, MD

-Dr. Pejic is a Board Certified Adult Psychiatrist in New Orleans.
-He graduated from Tulane University with honors in Cell and Molecular Biology and Tulane School of Medicine.
+Dr. Nicholas G. Pejic is a Board-Certified Adult Psychiatrist based in New Orleans.
+He graduated with honors in Cell and Molecular Biology from Tulane University and earned his medical degree from Tulane School of Medicine.
 He was completing his internship in psychiatry at Charity Hospital when Hurricane Katrina struck in 2005.
-Dr. Pejic went on to become Chief Resident in the post-Katrina years and completed a fellowship in Psychosomatic Medicine at University Hospital-New Orleans.
+In the post-Katrina years, Dr. Pejic served as Chief Resident and completed a fellowship in Psychosomatic Medicine at University Hospital–New Orleans.

 Andrew J. Anson, MD